Jassvine/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction
-This prediction wil lprocess the data of heartdiseaseswe took fromthe Kagglewebsite and process,clean and filter the applicable attributestodeterminethe hiddenknowledge and generate a prediction.Not onlycan this prediction model predict with a high level of accuracy, it is also expected to be able to be able to have knowledge on complexheartdiseasestoo.Moreover,sucha prediction system cancome in very handyto a medicalpractitionerand aid inmaking decisions.Besides, a heart disease prediction system isimportant asit can predict and solve problems accurately even when there is no expert around.
+This prediction wil process the data of heart diseases we took fromthe Kaggle website and process,clean and filter the applicable attributes to determine the hidden knowledge and generate a prediction.
+Not only can this prediction model predict with a high level of accuracy, it is also expected to be able to be able to have knowledge on complex heart diseases too.
+Moreover,such a prediction system cancome in very handyto a medical practitioner and aid in making decisions.Besides, a heart disease prediction system is important asit can predict and solve problems accurately even when there is no expert around.

 To predict heart disease, the test and training data is given